nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Implementation

+The `export` command extends `FileAccessCommand` and by extension, `Command`.
+The `export` command exports the contacts in DorManagerPro to a json file in the data folder of the app.
+The name of the json file is the time of export in the format MM-dd-yyyy-HHmmssPM.

+Given below is an example usage scenario and how the `import` command behaves at each step.

 Step 1: The user executes `export`

 Step 2: The `export` command exports all data currently contained by DorManagerPro to a JSON file in the data folder.